abhishekbalam/trello-hide-recent-boards/README.md

-# Hide Trello Recent Boards Section.
+# Hide Trello _Recently Viewed_ Section from the Trello Website.

 Hides the entire section from the Trello website.
+This section is not usually used and makes the boards page look unorganised.

 ![Hide Section](hide.png)